Entree3k/Jellyfin/README.md

 # Jellyfin Artwork Repository

-This project contains an archive of studio thumbnail and poster images for use with Jellyfin via the "Studio Images" Jellyfin plugin.
+This project contains an archive of studio thumbnail and poster images for use with Jellyfin via the "Studio Images" plugin.

 [![Buy me a slice of pizza](https://i.imgur.com/eFZcvUq.png)](https://www.buymeacoffee.com/Entree)